Angela Markado (1980 film): Cast

+Release

 The film was screened at and competed in the Festival des 3 Continents in Nantes, France, in 1984, in which it won the best picture award.
 Conrado Baltazar won best cinematography for the film at the Gawad Urian in 1980 and was nominated at the Famas Award in the same year.

+Remake

 The movie was remade in 2015 under the direction of Caparas and starred Andi Eigenmann.